elliewhite-usgs/pub-daily/README.md

 Once moddf.rds is made from running "ch1 data prep.Rmd", other \*.Rmd files can be ran in what ever order is wanted.

+functions.R and main.R were written for farming out just the modeling part to a Linux machine with better GPU processors (some of these models took days to train without it).

 "ml overview.pptx" is a slideshow explaining the concepts behind modeling for PUB.

 ## Support